masterankit26/Sustainability/README.md

 🌍 Smart Precision Farming for Water Conservation

 An AI + IoT powered precision agriculture solution designed to help farmers conserve water, reduce costs, and improve crop yields.
-The system integrates IoT sensors, AI-driven analytics, and precision irrigation to deliver the right amount of water at the right time, ensuring both sustainability and profitability.
+The system integrates IoT sensors, AI-driven analytics, precision irrigation, and renewable energy monitoring to deliver the right amount of water at the right time, ensuring both sustainability and profitability.

 🚜 Key Features
 📍 Location-Aware Farming